lucascsilva/elm_mcu/README.md

 # ELM API for microcontrollers

-This bundle contains source files for a C++ implementation of Extreme Learning Machines (ELM) in microcontrollers.
-It is based on MbedOS and a GSL port for ARM Cortex-M4,which is provided as static library.
+This bundle contains source files for a C++ implementation of Extreme Learning Machines (ELM) for microcontrollers.
+It is based on MbedOS and a GSL port for ARM Cortex-M4, which is provided as static library.

 Using this application, it is possible to train an artificial neural network in the single layer feedforward network (SLFN) topology following the ELM theory, and use it later once trained.